Behavioral Threat Assessment and Management (BTAM): Best Practice Considerations for K–12 Schools

 - Create and Promote Safe School Climates

-- Conduct Training for All Stakeholders
+- Conduct Training for All Collaborators

 To read the full report or download a PDF, click the button in the sidebar.